Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 ```

-The response generated is an opaque blob containing the keyring, encrypted with
+The response generated is an opaque blob containing the keyring.
+This blob is encrypted with
-a randomly-generated symmetric key.
-This random key is encrypted with the public
+a randomly-generated symmetric key, which is encrypted with the public
 RSA key defined via the `keyring_public_key` Kong configuration value.

 The exported keyring should be stored in a safe location for disaster recovery